Anne Boleyn: Holbein sketches

-Hans Holbein originally painted Anne's portrait and also sketched her during her lifetime.
+Hans Holbein the Younger originally painted Anne's portrait and also sketched her during her lifetime.
 There are two surviving sketches that have been identified to be of Anne, by historians and people who knew her.
 Most scholars believe that Anne cannot be one of the two, as the portrayals do not look similar to each other, whilst others think that they do show the same woman but in one sketch she is pregnant, whilst in the other she is not.

 She was considered brilliant, charming, driven, elegant, forthright and graceful, with a keen wit and a lively, opinionated and passionate personality.
 Anne was depicted as "sweet and cheerful" in her youth and enjoyed cards and dice games, drinking wine, French cuisine, flirting, gambling, gossiping and good jokes.
 She was fond of archery, falconry, hunting and the occasional game of bowls.
 She also had a sharp tongue and a terrible temper.

 Anne exerted a powerful charm on those who met her, though opinions differed on her attractiveness.
-The Venetian diarist Marino Sanuto, who saw Anne when Henry VIII met Francis I at Calais in October 1532, described her as "not one of the handsomest women in the world; she is of middling stature, swarthy complexion, long neck, wide mouth, bosom not much raised ... eyes, which are black and beautiful".
+The Venetian diarist Marino Sanuto the Younger, who saw Anne when Henry VIII met Francis I at Calais in October 1532, described her as "not one of the handsomest women in the world; she is of middling stature, swarthy complexion, long neck, wide mouth, bosom not much raised ... eyes, which are black and beautiful".
 Simon Grynée wrote to Martin Bucer in September 1531 that Anne was "young, good-looking, of a rather dark complexion".
 Lancelot de Carle called her "beautiful with an elegant figure", and a Venetian in Paris in 1528 also reported that she was said to be beautiful.

 The most influential description of Anne, but also the least reliable, was written by the Catholic propagandist and polemicist Nicholas Sanders in 1586, half a century after Anne's death:

-As Sanders held Anne responsible for Henry VIII's rejection of the Catholic Church he was keen to demonise her.
-Sanders's description contributed to what Ives calls the "monster legend" of Anne Boleyn.
+As Sander held Anne responsible for Henry VIII's rejection of the Catholic Church he was keen to demonise her.
+Sanders description contributed to what Ives calls the "monster legend" of Anne Boleyn.
 Though his details were fictitious, they have formed the basis for references to Anne's appearance even in some modern textbooks.